Shymkent: Dendropark

+Abay Park

 The Abay Park is named after the Kazakh poet Abay and is located in the heart of the city.
 A museum and a monument about Abay is located near the south entrance at the Zheltoqsan Street.
 In the center of the park is a huge World War II memorial with an eternal flame.
 An art gallery and a public swimming pool are located in the northern part of Abay Park.